jcoudsi/jquery.media.outlet/README.md

 ### loadedMedia
 The attribute name of the used HTML element which specifies the media file URL to display when the plugin is loaded.

-### noPreviewImage
-The attribute name of the used HTML element which specified the image file URL to display when the chosen media can't be previewed.

-### uploadedFileTypes
-The authorized file types for upload mode.
-Following types can be used :
-- png
-- gif
-- jpg

 ### maxFileSize
 The maximum size in bytes of an uploaded media.
 The default value is 10485760 bytes (10 megabytes)

+### noPreviewImage
+The attribute name of the used HTML element which specified the image file URL to display when the chosen media can't be previewed.

-### preview
+### onError
-Specify if the media preview is displayed (true) or not (false)
+Callback function which defines some stuff to do when the upload fails.
+This function must be like the following : `function(error, $mediaOutlet) { //some stuff }`
+- error parameter provides information about the upload error (AJAX technical error)
+- $mediaOutlet is the HTML DOM used element

 ### onSuccess
 Callback function which defines some stuff to do when the upload/media get by URL is done with success.